PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Execute If Alert Match

-Executes an action if the message of a JavaScript alert matches the given value.
+Executes an action if the message of a alert matches the given value.

 ### Usage